malhinha/GA_Unit1_Final_BearNinjaCowboy/README.md

 Level 2: First to 15 points wins the level.
 Level 3: Same point total goals but with +1 bonus for 2 consecutive wins (& -1 penalty for 2 consecutive losses).
 Level 4: Bonus increases to +2 for 3 consecutive wins (& -3 for 3 consecutive losses)
+Level 5 & beyond: Same bonuses/penalties but computer choices start at random points in the index.

 #### Notes